Change-point regression with a smooth additive disturbance: Methodology

 \subsection{Cross-validation}

-We use the same bandwidth / smoothing matrix in \eqref{eq:modifiedFusedLasso} and \eqref{eq:LSpostfilltering} to simplify the selection of them and to reduce the computation time.
-Hence, $\PCpluS$ has two tuning parameters: the bandwidth of the smoothing matrix $S$ and the fused Lasso penalty $\lambda$.
-Both parameters are selected jointly by cross-validation minimizing the $L_1$-loss, and by default we use $5$-fold cross-validation.

-Use of the $L_1$-loss instead of the $L_2$-loss is not standard for cross-validation, but it is shown in \citet{pein2021crossvalidation} that it avoids problems that can occur in change-point regression due to single points in the hold-out set before or after large changes dominating the whole cross-validation criterion.
-In the following we explain why this issue is even worse in our setting, where we are also selecting a bandwidth.
+There are two tuning parameters to be chosen for $\PCpluS$: the bandwidth of the smoothing matrix $ S$ and the fused Lasso penalty $\lambda$ (note that we use the same bandwidth in \eqref{eq:modifiedFusedLasso} and \eqref{eq:LSpost-processing} to simplify the selection and to reduce computation time).
+We propose to select these via $2$-fold cross-validation with time ordered folds, see \citep[(4)]{pein2021crossvalidation}.
+We also advocate the use of $L_1$-loss instead of the standard $L_2$-loss in the cross-validation criterion.
+This follows the recommendation from \citet{pein2021crossvalidation}, where it is shown that using an $L_2$-loss criterion with cross-validation in simple piecewise constant change-point regression can result in systematic under- or over-selection of the number of change-points, and poor predictive performance in settings where changes are easily detectable.
+In fact these issues are even more severe in our setting, as we now explain.

-Consider a piecewise constant signal with a single large change-point of size $\Delta$ in the middle.
-Clearly, a large bandwidth would be desirable, ideally infinitely large, which would correspond to a simple piecewise constant regression.
-However, in this simple setting, cross-validation with $L_2$-loss is likely to select a very small bandwidth, as we now explain.
+Consider a piecewise constant signal with a single large change-point occurring near the middle of the data with large jump size $\Delta$.
+Clearly, a large bandwidth, ideally infinitely large, would be desirable here since there is no smooth function component to the signal.
+However, in this simple setting, cross-validation with $L_2$-loss is likely to select a very small bandwidth.
 If the point following the large change is in the hold-out set, this will be wrongly estimated to have the mean of the preceding observations and incur an error of roughly $\Delta^2$.
 On the other hand, when a very small bandwidth is used, the out-of-sample prediction will be the average of the observations either side of the change-point, which will then incur an error of roughly $\Delta^2/2$.
 Thus in total, we can expect that the cross-validation criterion will be at least $\Delta^2$ for the piecewise constant regression, and $\Delta^2/2$ plus an additional contribution from the higher variance of the regression function estimate due to the small bandwidth.
-Then in the ostensibly straightforward setting where $\Delta^2$ is very large, the former can dominate the latter, and result in cross-validation incorrectly selecting a small bandwidth.
+The result is that in what should be a straightforward setting where $\Delta^2$ is very large, the former can dominate the latter, and result in cross-validation incorrectly selecting a small bandwidth.